Russian justice outlaws the organization that investigates the crimes of Stalinism

 The NGO Memorial unmasked the crimes of the communist dictator, Iósif Stalin, to rehabilitate his victims, pay homage to them and prevent them from falling into oblivion

-Judge Alla Nazárova read the sentence on Tuesday, according to which all organizations linked to Memorial are banned.
-The Russian Prosecutor General’s Office, in the words of prosecutor Alexei Yafiárov, assured during the trial that Memorial, which had previously been stigmatized as a “foreign agent”, “represents a public threat, since it speculates in relation to repression of a political nature (…) And creates a false image of the Soviet Union as a terrorist state ».
-Yafiárov also based the dissolution petition on “constant violations of the law on foreign agents.”
+Judge Alla Nazárova, read the sentence, according to which all organizations linked to Memorial are banned.
+The Russian Prosecutor General’s Office assured that Memorial, which had previously been declared as a “foreign agent”, “represents a public threat, since it speculates in relation to repression of a political nature (…) and creates a false image of the Union Soviet as a terrorist state. ‘ The representative of the Prosecutor’s Office present at the trial also based the petition for dissolution due to “the constant violations of the legislation on foreign agents.”

-And, indeed, the ban on Memorial is part of the repressive wave launched by the Kremlin against its critics, which has been intensified in 2021 with the arrest and imprisonment of the opposition leader, Aléxei Navalni, in addition to the dismantling of its platform, the called the Anti-Corruption Foundation (FBK).
+And, indeed, the ban on Memorial is part of the repressive wave launched by the Kremlin against its critics, which has been intensified in 2021 with the arrest and imprisonment of the opposition leader, Aléxei Navalni, in addition to the dismantling of its platform, the called the Anti-Corruption Foundation.

 Another of Memorial’s lawyers, María Eismont, said Tuesday that what happened with Memorial “is a disastrous, unfair decision (…) it returns Russia to its past and increases the danger of further repression.”
-At the same time, in another judicial case opened in the Moscow Municipal Court, whose hearing is scheduled for today, Wednesday, Memorial is accused of “apology for terrorism and extremism” of ensuring the conditions of detention of people accused of crimes of terrorism, usually members of radical Islamic organizations.
+At the same time, in another judicial case opened at the Moscow Municipal Court, whose hearing is scheduled for tomorrow, Wednesday, Memorial is accused of “apology for terrorism and extremism” of ensuring the conditions of detention of people accused of crimes of terrorism.

-On November 11, the Moscow Prosecutor’s Office filed a lawsuit with the Municipal Court of the Russian capital against the Human Rights section of Memorial and the General Prosecutor’s Office against the organization as a whole, which groups 50 entities and receives international funding, for allegedly violating the Foreign Agent Law “systematically and repeatedly”.

-Memorial, listed as a “foreign agent” since 2016 and therefore obliged to present itself as such in its publications and events, denies having breached the law and stresses that ensuring that humane treatment is guaranteed in prison, including terrorists, does not It means agreeing with their activities, much less justifying or apologetic about them.

 .